ska-sa/katgpucbf/doc/xbgpu.networking.rst

 F-Engines that can be indexed as follows:
 ``chunk_buffer_temp[n_ants][n_channels_per_stream][n_samples_per_channel][n_pols]``

-In order to make chunks larger to get the benefits described in 1.4 above, a number of heaps from every F-Engine are combined into a single chunk.
+In order to make chunks larger to get the benefits described above, a number of heaps from every F-Engine are combined into a single chunk.
 There are ``heaps_per_fengine_per_chunk`` heaps per F-Engine.
 The final chunk array looks
 like: